vshenoyTT/vit/newvit.md

 ```

 ### 2.2 Layer Normalization (Laynorm)
 After embedding the patches, Layer Normalization is applied to the input sequence.
 This ensures that the input embeddings are normalized before the attention mechanism, which improves the training stability of the model.
+The block shading in the diagram illustrates how data is partitioned and distributed across multiple processing cores for parallel computation, enhancing efficiency during training.

 **Code**: